Table of contents

 WHEREAS the parties agree that:

-- In the interim and until such time as the Directive is established, the Employer may provide financial relocation assistance to successful internal or external candidates for eligible positions on initial recruitment.
+Where the Employer determines that there may be recruitment challenges in attracting candidates for certain classifications to the rural and suburban areas of the province; the Employer may provide financial relocation assistance to successful internal or external candidates for eligible positions on initial recruitment.
 For internal candidates, relocation assistance may be provided when the Employee relocates more than 100 km from their current residence.

 - Positions which may be eligible for relocation assistance will be identified on the job posting and may include Regular or Temporary Full-Time or Part-Time positions with a minimum FTE of 0.5.
 Eligible temporary positions will be limited to those which are a minimum of twelve (12) months’ duration.